Joe-Bulfer/joebulfer.com/docs/index.md

+> 🔔 **Most Recent Video**: Titled [Why I Change From C to Python](https://youtu.be/pgIV4jQuckk?si=Lnp_1J5so5-Oegw1).
+Really it's more about C programming with Raylib, than about Python.
+Raylib is a simple game development library which will be the topic of my next video.

 Welcome to my Website!
 This will serve as the place for my more formatted and organized writing.

 I am an undergraduate computer science student who has been programming and taking apart computers since I was was young.
 Linux has been a major interest as a hobby as well as in professional pursuit of certifications and employment.
 Various other interests are as follows: